rupa/seamstress/README.md

 NB: these commands build `seamstress` in Debug mode. you can change this by passing `-Doptimize=ReleaseFast` or `-Doptimize=ReleaseSafe` to the build command.

+NB: `seamstress` will be built as `zig-out/bin/seamstress`; you can add this to your PATH to have it available as `seamstress`.

+if you previously built seamstress with `sudo`, you may want to run `sudo zig build uninstall -p /usr/local` to remove the old binary. you may also have to delete `~/.cache/zig` as well as `zig-cache` in the relevant directories.

 ## usage